-- 19.13.3.4 A number of high-profile cases relate to elimination of sex-based discrimination (equalisation of pension age for males and females) and the measures taken to effect such changes, although the principles can be extended to other types of amendments.
+- 18.13.3.4 A number of high-profile cases relate to elimination of sex-based discrimination (equalisation of pension age for males and females) and the measures taken to effect such changes, although the principles can be extended to other types of amendments.
 Typically, in these cases the parties sought to make changes by sending out letters or notices to members but did not comply with the strict requirements of the power of amendment governing this scheme.
 This vital step had often been overlooked.
 The cases underline that for any intended amendment to be valid, the formal requirements of the scheme's power of amendment should be strictly complied with.
-If the formal requirements have not been complied with then the proposed amendments, despite the fact that they have been announced, may not be valid. - 19.13.3.5 The principle of equal treatment applies to all pension benefits irrespective of whether they arise from employer contributions or employee contributions. - 19.13.3.6 If an employee's pension rights are transferred from one scheme to another, the receiving scheme is required to provide equalised benefits.
-It is therefore important that a receiving scheme ensures that before any transfer value is paid to it that the benefits under the transferring scheme have been equalised for benefits earned from 17 May 1990 until validly equalised.
+If the formal requirements have not been complied with then the proposed amendments, despite the fact that they have been announced, may not be valid. - 18.13.3.5 The principle of equal treatment applies to all pension benefits irrespective of whether they arise from employer contributions or employee contributions. - 18.13.3.6 If an employee's pension rights are transferred from one scheme to another, the receiving scheme is required to provide equalised benefits.
+It is therefore important that a receiving scheme ensures that before any transfer value is paid to it that the benefits under the transferring scheme have been equalised for benefits earned from 17 May 1990 until validly equalised. - 18.13.3.7 The use of gender-based actuarial factors in defined benefits schemes are permitted and are not considered discriminatory.
+Such factors can be used for commutation and early and late retirements. - 18.13.3.8 In a bridging pension, a formula is applied to calculate the pension payable from a scheme which when added with to State pension, will produce the same total retirement pension.
+Currently, between the ages of 60 and 65, an occupational pension scheme will pay less to females than it would to males as females start receiving State pension from age 60.
+The European Court of Justice has held that such pensions are not discriminatory.
+The Equality Act 2010 (Sex Equality Rule) (Exceptions) Regulations 2010 provides that bridging pensions are a permitted exception to the equal treatment rule. - 18.13.3.9 Although there remains uncertainty over the legal position, the Government's view is that schemes should equalise the effect of Guaranteed Minimum Pensions.
+It is expected that legislation will be enacted shortly to deal with this.

-Anti-discrimination and pensions
+Anti-discrimination and